devpi/devpi/CONTRIBUTING.rst

 - If you are unsure on how to write a test, please ask and we will point you to existing tests which should help you writing new ones.
 - Embrace ``git rebase`` to create "nice" commits and history.
-- We strife for PEP8 compliance.
+- We strive for PEP8 compliance.
 New code should comply, old code must only comply when it's changed anyway.
 No unnecessary cleanups which would only make the PR harder to read.
 - Add a changelog entry in the ``news`` folder of touched packages as a new file.